 Why Do Clients Leave?

-- High prices – If your prices are higher than those of the competitors, chances are customers are going to abandon their carts on your site and go shop elsewhere.
+- High prices – If your prices are higher than those of your competitors, chances are customers are going to abandon their carts on your site and go shop elsewhere.
 If you don’t have a good value proposition that convinces the users to buy from you, then you have to have the best price and state it clearly.

-- Shipping costs – Charging for shipping is often a downside and you should figure a way to stop doing it.
+- Shipping costs – Charging for shipping is often a downside and you should figure out a way to stop doing it.

-- Doubt – Is the website trustworthy, can I return the goods, how do I choose the right size?
+- Doubt – Is the website trustworthy?
+Can I return the goods?
+How do I choose the right size?